Ant-C-tech/kottans-frontend/README.md

 #### FreeCodeCamp exercises

 - One thing that was new to me: Next themes was new for me: "Rest Parameter", "Spread Operator", "Destructuring".
 Actually, I have read them before but I did not examine these themes deep and didn't use them in my practice.
 One more thing that I noticed, there was information about "Promice".
-Unfortunatelly, it was too little and I hope we will study it in next lessons.
+Unfortunately, it was too little and I hope we will study it in next lessons.
 - One thing that surprised me: I have very liked exercises from "freeCodeCamp".
-Unlike "CodeWars" where I have "kata 5" and where exercises are or too difficult or too easy these exercises were picked up evenly with small increasing of difficulty.
+Unlike "CodeWars" where I have "Kata 5" and where exercises are or too difficult or too easy these exercises were picked up evenly with small increasing of difficulty.
 - One thing I intend to use in the future: I am planning to finished course "JavaScript Algorithms and Data Structures Certification (300 hours)" from "freeCodeCamp" after "Stage 0".

 <details><summary>My results</summary>